callfoundationindia/callfoundationindia/content/_index.md

     background: gray
     title: About Us
     features:
-      - image: images/feature1.png
-        image_alt: App preview on a phone and tablet
+      - image_alt: App preview on a phone and tablet
         content: >
           CALL Foundation aims to support the development of community businesses, micro-entrepreneurs